Manuka honey fights influenza virus. It’s efficient and has zero side effects.

 • Charyasriwong S et al. evaluated in a study from 2015 the anti-influenza viral activity of MGO, present in high amounts in manuka honey and its potential in combination treatments with antiviral drugs (neuraminidase inhibitors).

-Conclusion: The results of the study shows that MGO has potent inhibitory activity against influenza viruses and also enhanced the effect of neuraminidase inhibitors (antiviral drugs).
-Thus, the co-administration of MGO and neuraminidase inhibitors should be considered for treatment of influenza virus infections.
+Conclusion: The results of the study show that MGO has potent inhibitory activity against influenza viruses and also enhances the effect of neuraminidase inhibitors (antiviral drugs).
+Thus, the co-administration of MGO and neuraminidase inhibitors should be considered for the treatment of influenza virus infections.

-Other supplements useful to fight the influenza virus and restore your strength:
+Other supplements useful to fight the influenza virus and restore your strength include:

 Vitamin D3, Iodine from Kelp., ATP-20, Colloidal Silver, Olive Leaf Extract, Oregano Essential Oil, Propolis extract.
 And, of course, Vitamin C, not just any but Vitamin C in liposomal form.
 It’s best absorbed.

-How to take manuka honey to fight the flue?
+How to take manuka honey to fight the flu?

 UMF 10+, or 15+ are recommended.
 Even a higher grade.
 3 tablespoons per day, with 30 minutes before meals.
 Or mix it in a tea and add lemon juice.
 Take it for 10 days.
 And then, you can reduce the dose.

 Read more about grades and real, genuine manuka honey.